Renato Constantino

 He is the father of former Civil Service Commission Chairperson Karina Constantino-David and father-in-law of University of the Philippines Diliman sociology professor emeritus Randy David.

 Education and early career

 Constantino attended the University of the Philippines where he became the youngest editor of the university's student publication, The Philippine Collegian.
 He wrote editorial columns criticizing President Manuel Quezon, which earned the attention of the President by responding to the article in one of his speeches.
+It was also in UP where he co-founded the Alpha Phi Beta fraternity, alongside 17 other students; professor and future Senator Ambrosio Padilla served as their Charter Adviser.

 When the Second World War erupted, Constantino fought in Bataan and was a member of an intelligence team spying on the Japanese.
 He also worked as a journalist during the war.

 At the conclusion of the war, Constantino joined the Philippine Mission to the United Nations from 1946 to 1949 as its Executive Secretary.
 He worked as a counselor for the Department of Foreign Affairs from 1949 to 1951.
 These exposures to foreign service became the foundations of a book he wrote about the United Nations.